netcell/nine-patch-phaser-plugin/README.md

 ## Download

-The source is available for download from [latest release](https://github.com/netcell/nine-patch-phaser-plugin/releases) by cloning the repository or download the files in `build` folder.
+The source is available for download from [latest release](https://github.com/netcell/nine-patch-phaser-plugin/releases) or by cloning the repository or download the files in `build` folder.
 Alternatively, you can install via:
 - [bower](http://bower.io/): `bower install --save nine-patch-phaser-plugin`

 ## Usage